ssmiller25/jamstackapp/tutorial/5-external-api.md

     - Commit to main, check it out!
 - Notes
   - This does require a github account.
-If your audience is more generic, you may wish to look at
+If your audience is more generic, you may wish to look at other Disque or Facebook Messages